dmaza81/sequra_frontend_challenge/README.md

 - **[Axios](https://axios-http.com/docs/intro)**: Promise based HTTP client for the browser and node.js.

 ### Test
-- **[Vitest](https://vitest.dev/)**: A Vite-native testing framework
+- **[Vitest](https://vitest.dev/)**: A Vite-native testing framework.
-- **[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)**: Builds on top of DOM Testing Library by adding APIs for working with React components
+- **[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)**: Builds on top of DOM Testing Library by adding APIs for working with React components.
-- **[MSW](https://mswjs.io/)**: An API mocking library that allows you to write client-agnostic mocks and reuse them across any frameworks, tools, and environments
+- **[MSW](https://mswjs.io/)**: An API mocking library that allows you to write client-agnostic mocks and reuse them across any frameworks, tools, and environments.

 ### Clean Architecture

-- **Domain/Models/State**: Defines entities and their state during the application lifecycle
+- **Domain/Models/State**: Defines entities and their state during the application lifecycle.
 - **Use Cases**: Operations that can be performed on the models.
-- **Adapters**: Facilitate the conversion of external data so that it can be handled by the application
+- **Adapters**: Facilitate the conversion of external data so that it can be handled by the application.

 #### Benefits